rooseveltframework/roosevelt/README.md

 - `NODE_ENV`:
   - Set to `production` to force the app into production mode.
   - Set to `development` to force the app into development mode.
-- `NODE_PORT`: Default HTTP port to run your app on.
+- `NODE_PORT`: Default HTTPS port to run your app on.
+  - Will set HTTP port instead if HTTPS is disabled.
 - `HTTP_PORT`: Default HTTP port to run your app on.
 Takes precedence over `NODE_PORT`.
 - `HTTPS_PORT`: Default HTTPS port to run your app on.
 - `DISABLE_HTTPS`: When set to `true`, the HTTPS server will be disabled and the app will revert to HTTP regardless of what is set in the `rooseveltConfig`.